2factorauth/2fa.directory/content/api.md

 ## Version 2 {#v2}

 API version 2 is no longer available.
-If you use this version, please upgrade to [version 3](#v3).
+Please upgrade to [version 3](#v3) if you use this version.

 ## Version 1 {#v1}

 API version 1 is no longer available.
-If you use this version, please upgrade to [version 3](#v3).
+Please upgrade to [version 3](#v3) if you use this version.